FlaviusMarian27/SystemC-ALU-Modules/ALU/README.md

 ./main.exe
 ```

 > 🚧 This project is under active development.
-New pages and future projects will be added soon!
+New functions and future projects will be added soon!

 ### 👥 Contributors